Kaltsoon/react-native-material/material/2-react-native-basics.md

 This line of code creates a _div_ element without any props and with a single child element which is a string _"Hello world"_.
 When we render this component into a root DOM element using the `ReactDOM.render` method the _div_ element will be rendered as the corresponding DOM element.

-As we can see, React is not bound to a certain environment, such as browser environment.
-Instead there are libraries such as ReactDOM that can render _a set of predefined components_, such as DOM elements, in a specific environment.
+As we can see, React is not bound to a certain environment, such as the browser environment.
+Instead, there are libraries such as ReactDOM that can render _a set of predefined components_, such as DOM elements, in a specific environment.
 In React Native these predefined components are called _core components_.

-[Core components](https://reactnative.dev/docs/intro-react-native-components) are a set of components provided by React Native which behind the scenes utilize platforms native components.
+[Core components](https://reactnative.dev/docs/intro-react-native-components) are a set of components provided by React Native which behind the scenes utilize the platform's native components.
 Let's implement the previous example using React Native:

 <!-- TODO: highlight changed parts -->